-Rediscover the world of His Dark Materials and the setting of the new The Book of Dust series with a walk around Philip Pullman’s Oxford, with a professionally trained Green Badge Guide, endorsed by the author himself.
+Rediscover the world of His Dark Materials and the setting of the new The Book of Dust series with a walk around Philip Pullman’s Oxford, with an expert guide.

 This two-hour walking tour visits key locations from Lyra’s Oxford and La Belle Sauvage, including the Bodley’s Library, The Covered Market, Jordan College and the Pitt Rivers Museum.
 It will provide a fascinating insight into the stories and places that inspired the world-renowned book.

 Further details on the key locations visited on Philip Pullman’s Oxford Tour:

 - Bodley’s Library: Bodley’s Library features prominently in His Dark Materials and also features in the new book La Belle Sauvage.

 - The Covered Market: the market is a favourite haunt for Lyra and friends in Northern Lights.

 - An Oxford College similar to Jordan College: where Lyra grows up.
 She climbs out of an attic window there in Northern Lights.

 - Pitt Rivers Museum: Lyra and Will find skulls here with holes in them in The Subtle Knife.

 Lyra’s stomping ground, and that of new character Malcolm reaches beyond central Oxford.
 If you’d like to extend the experience, other places which can be visited after your tour include:

 - Botanic Gardens: In The Amber Spyglass, Lyra and Will promise to sit on the bench at the back of the Botanic Gardens for an hour at noon on Midsummer’s Day every year so that they may feel each other’s presence next to one another in their own worlds.